dbeckett93/headspace/README.md

 <ul>
   <li>A section with brief descriptions of new resources or articles related to mental health, allowing users to stay informed about new information.</li>
   <li>Includes an option to subscribe to a newsletter or access additional updates if needed.</li>
+  <li>Carousel showing popular articles that the user can jump to</li>
 </ul>